If you’re trying to build a high quality home gym on a budget, then you’ll want the best adjustable dumbbells you can afford.

 - It gives you that old school feel of traditional dumbbells with the Olympic-style plates.
 What’s more, you can rest assured that you’re getting a set of dumbbells with a high durability level.

-- Also, if you already have an Olympic weight set already (i.e. plates with 2-inch diameter hole), then you can just buy 2 handles and use your existing weight plates.
+- Weights are not included if you already have an Olympic weight set already (i.e. plates with 2-inch diameter hole), then you can just buy 2 handles and use your existing weight plates.

 Cap Barbell Olympic Dumbbell Set Cons